New Statesman Bias and Reliability

 Overview

-Ad Fontes Media rates New Statesman in the Skews Left category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
+Ad Fontes Media rates New Statesman in the Skews Left category of bias and as Generally Reliable/Analysis OR Other Issues in terms of reliability.
 New Statesman is a political magazine and website in London that covers news from a liberal and progressive perspective.
 The weekly magazine was founded in 1913 by the Fabian Society as a review of politics and literature.
 It is part of the New Statesman Media Group.

 Overall Score